Requirements of Informed Consent

 • Explanation of how the participant can withdraw their participation

 • Offer to answer any questions the participant may have about the study at any time, including after the completion of their participation, by contacting the PI.
-NOTE: typically, student researchers should not be the contact person for this purpose.
+NOTE: typically, the PI and not student researchers should be the contact person for this purpose.

 • Statement that the participant must be 18 years of age or older to participate.
 See the special instructions below if your participants will be under 18 years of age or unable to render competent informed consent for other reasons.